Battle of the Green Islands: Operation

 A series of minor patrol actions took place in the 30th Battalion's area of responsibility, while a group of around 70 Japanese was encountered around a Catholic mission around the southern end of the island near Tanaheran, having become caught between patrols from both the 30th and 35th Battalions.
 This group of Japanese were overwhelmed over the course of several days by New Zealand infantry, supported by several tanks, at the cost of three killed and 11 wounded, while 62 Japanese were killed.
-Further ground fighting took place on 19 February, before the island was finally secured the following day.
+On 19 February at 0500 hours Wada issued a final telegram stating "We will storm the enemy's positions, cutting off communications."
+The island was finally secured by Allied forces the following day.
 On 23 February, the final action of the campaign took place when a company-sized patrol from the 37th Battalion cleared the small island of Sau, where 14 Japanese survivors had withdrawn.
 After refusing a call to surrender, the small Japanese force was destroyed in a brief firefight that resulted in four New Zealanders being wounded.
+On 24 February the 8th Base Force reported the Green Islands garrison had been annihilated.

 Overall casualties for the entire operation amounted 13 killed and 26 wounded for the Allies, while almost all of the Japanese garrison was killed.